What is the CFD Supplier Obligation?

 In addition to offering transparency around our calculations, the dashboard also provides forecasts of the ILR and TRA for a further three quarterly obligation periods following the period for which the ILR and TRA has been determined.
 These will consist of a base forecast based on generator start dates as published in the public CFD register, or where appropriate on the BEIS website.
 It may also include sensitivities around the base forecast in which one or more generators’ start dates are amended (for example, starting later due to delays in state aid approval or development and construction).
 Use of these forecasts is subject to legal disclaimers and this can be accessed on the site.

 The payments collected from suppliers are subsequently reconciled, with actual CFD generation and demand data used to calculate the actual levy rate.
 To ensure that our stakeholders have up to date information on the actual costs, we intend to provide these daily reconciled levy rates on a quarterly basis to the Suppliers Area

-The Transparency Tool has been designed to give suppliers confidence in the correctness of our ILR and TRA calculations.
+The Levy Dashboards has been designed to give suppliers confidence in the correctness of our ILR and TRA calculations.
 To give suppliers a view of potential costs further into the future, we now publish ILR and TRA forecasts out to 15 months.
-The source code for the Transparency Tool can be found here.
+The Levy Dashboards can be found here.

 Operational Costs Levy

 From 1 August 2014, the operational costs of LCCC are funded by suppliers through the Operational Costs Levy, which is invoiced daily based on a supplier’s gross demand multiplied by the Operational Costs Levy rate set out as a daily per MWh rate in the Supplier Obligation Regulations.
 Please see latest CFD Supplier Obligation regulations as amended.